danarip/ImageCaptionGenerator/README.md

 - Under `source/tst` there are several scripts that run the pipline.
 These are the entry point scripts for operating the comparison.
   - `source/tst/tst_lstm_short.py` - runs a relatively short test to examine the lstm architecture
   - `source/tst/tst_transformer_short.py` - runs a relatively short test to examine the transformer architecture

+Under the folder `source/` the main code can be found:
 - `ImageCaptioning.py` - This is the main file to run the pipeline itself.
 If receives a long list of parameters in the `single_run` function.
 - `decoding_utils.py` - do a greedy decoding of the transformer.
 Specifically, at each round predicts the next word of the transformer.
 Predicts the most probable